How To Start A Massage Business

 Whether you are opening an office in a building, your home, or doing outcalls, you will need a city business tax license.
 Check your City Hall website to find out where, how much, and the information you will need to apply.
 There’s usually a small fee depending on the area of your city where you will be working.
 You will pay this fee on an annual basis.
 Later, you will receive paperwork from them asking what furnishings and equipment you have in your office, and they will add that into what you are to pay for your annual tax.

 A Massage Business Website

 A massage business website isn’t just for marketing but it’s your real estate on the internet.
 Without a website, people who are searching for your services aren’t going to find you.
 There are several low cost and easy ways to put a website together yourself.
-Check out my home study workshop, Website Design & SEO On A Budget (Available starting June 1, 2018), for an in-depth look at how to put together a website and optimize it for search.
+Check out my home study workshop, Website Design & SEO On A Budget, for an in-depth look at how to put together a website and optimize it for search.
 The course is for beginner’s and is approved by the NCBTMB for 2 CE’s.

 Professional Email and Phone Line

 You can set up a free Google email for your business, something like [email protected] or pay Google $5 per month for a [email protected] I don’t recommend using other free email platforms such as Yahoo or Hotmail as they don’t encrypt the emails as they go back and forth, which opens them up to being spammed quite a bit.